tinsaye-simeneh/Frontend-mentor-nft-preview-card/README.md

-# Frontend Mentor - Notifications page solution
+# Frontend Mentor - NFT preview card component solution

-This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).
+This is a solution to the NFT preview card component.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
 ## Table of contents

 - [Overview](#overview)